jdaridis/souffle-lsp-plugin/README.md

 In libraries with heavy use of the C preprocessor macros, sometimes parsing fails giving a false syntax error.

 ## Release Notes

+### 0.2.1

+- Added support for slow rules in souffle-lint
+- Added support for many one-line // style comments.

 ### 0.2.0